tomwongs/Hound/README.md

 I hope this program will be helpful to you and that you'll do on your own datas! ^^
 ### Credit :
-The illustration of Hound was made by [@wingedwolf94](https://www.youtube.com/@wingedwolf94), this guy does insanes animation and I encourage you to see his work! ^^
+The illustration of Hound was made by [@wingedwolf94](https://www.youtube.com/@wingedwolf94), this guy does insane animations and I encourage you to see his work! ^^